Mass in the Catholic Church: Concluding rite

-After the Prayer after Communion, announcements may be made.
-The Missal says these should be brief.
-The priest then gives the usual liturgical greeting and imparts his blessing.
-The liturgy concludes with a dialogue between the priest and the assembly.
+Any announcements may given after the Prayer after Communion: the Missal says that these should be brief.
+The liturgy concludes with a dialogue between the priest and the assembly, during which the priest gives the usual liturgical greeting and imparts his blessing.
 The deacon, or in his absence, the priest himself then dismisses the faithful.
 The 2011 edition of the Missal adds new versions of the dismissal.

 The faithful respond: "Thanks be to God."
 The priest and other ministers then venerate the altar with a kiss, form a procession, and exit the sanctuary, preferably to a recessional hymn or chant from the Graduale, sung by all.
 Some practices will include a Marian antiphon (e.g. Angelus, Hail Mary etc) before the recessional hymn.

-As Mass is over, the faithful may depart or stay a while, pray, light votive candles at shrines in the church, converse with one another, etc. In some countries, including the United States, the priest customarily stands outside the church door to greet the faithful individually as they exit.
+Once Mass is over, people may depart or stay a while, pray, light votive candles at shrines in the church, converse with one another, etc. In some countries, including the United States, the priest customarily stands outside the church door to greet the faithful individually as they exit.